KPardhaSaradhiReddy/AI-Interview-Assistant/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License

-[Add your license information here]

 ## 👥 Contact

-For questions about this project, please contact [your-email@example.com]
+For questions about this project, please contact [reddypardhasaradhi8@gmail.com]

 ---

-**Built with ❤️ using React, TypeScript, and Google Gemini AI** "# AI-Interview-Assistant"
+**Built with using React, TypeScript, and Google Gemini AI** "# AI-Interview-Assistant"
 "# AI-Interview-Assistant"
 "# AI-Interview-Assistant"